University of Hertfordshire’s contribution to local growth and regeneration recognised in Research England’s Knowledge Exchange Framework (KEF)

 - Therapy Accelerator Competition, which offers £700,000 for academic research centres or new start-ups wishing to undertake collaborative research with the University’s researchers for new therapeutic developments in life sciences.

-Consequently, the Hertfordshire Science Partnership has created 20 Herts LEP partnerships, which have brought eight new products to market; established 15 Research Hotel contracts and 25 new research collaborations; and supported 31 businesses, five of which are new business that have been nominated for a THES Award 2020.
+Consequently, the Hertfordshire Science Partnership has created 16 Herts Knowledge Exchange partnerships, which have brought eight new products to market; established 15 Research Hotel contracts and 25 new research collaborations; and supported 31 businesses, five of which are new businesses.
+The scheme was nominated for a THES Award 2020.

 Working with the public and third sector: Public Involvement in Research Group